pchaigno/pchaigno.github.io/_posts/2024-04-02-research-grant-ebpf-foundation.md

 title: "Research Grant from the eBPF Foundation"
 date: 2024-04-02 10:26:10 +0200
 categories: ebpf
-description: This post discusses the publication of the first grant dedicated to eBPF research.
+description: This post discusses the publication of the first grant dedicated to eBPF research, with a short introduction on the links between industry and academia in the eBPF community.
 published: true
 ---